kailey-nieves/MDEF-Website-Repository/docs/seminars/03-Bio-Zero.md

 ## Spirulina & Kombucha Cultivation

 Growing spirulina and kombucha were the two things that most motivated and captivated me.
-It is not my first time working with kombucha, as I have become scoby sane. but, to return to the concept of cultivating it with others, I really liked it.
+It is not my first time working with kombucha, as I have become scoby mother.
+But, to return to the concept of cultivating it with others, I really liked it.
 Furthermore, spirulina had never grown before and neither did I know that it was used as food.
 After this, the exercise of looking for things outside to see them under a microscope was fun.
-I carried a hundred foot dead that I had killed the day before and seeing its textures and colors was fascinating.
+I carried a dead hundred foot insect that I had killed the day before and seeing its textures and colors with a microscope was fascinating.
 <img src= "../../images/cienpie.png" alt="Photo of a Cienpies">

 ## Science paper